 Over the years, John has been the senior partner in a firm of chartered architects, director of a leisure consultancy company, an expert witness in buildings-related litigation cases, author of advisory text for facilities and curriculum for physical education in Scotland and a Western Equestrian Society approved riding instructor.

-His hobbies have included golf, dinghy racing, gardening and plant rearing, poultry breeding, bee keeping, photography, art, yoga, horse riding, driving fast cars and teaching.
+His hobbies have included golf, dinghy racing, gardening and plant rearing, poultry breeding, bee keeping, photography, art, yoga, horse riding, driving fast cars, teaching and recently, archery/arrow making.

 In recent years he has focused on making his home and facilities at Blackford Glen into a place where fellowship, co-operation and enjoyment are the order of the day.
-Horse lovers, bee keepers, botanists, gardeners, musicians, people with visions, and people who are lost can all feel at home there.
+Horse lovers, beekeepers, botanists, gardeners, musicians, people with vision, and people who are lost can all feel at home there.
 Like-minded people can be made welcome.

 Having studied the techniques of renowned American and European Western riders and trainers, their ways, attitudes and skills, John eventually zoned in on the physical language they all used to communicate with their horses.

 He wrote down his findings and they became the foundation for his teaching of people and horses.

 He taught for several years before being persuaded by Bob Mayhew to acquire a Western Equestrian Society instructor’s qualification.
 Over time, John has taught and mentored people of all levels of experience and has encouraged many to purchase horses to be trained and ridden in the western way.